Enderstyles/Best-team/midterms/midterm2/report.md

 # Some preparetions: Explanation how to run the code
 Find "golang_project.sql" and run it on your D B
 !!!
 We are using xampp and MySql !!!
+For the search page to work properly.
+You need to install xampp at "C:/" and create the folder "pictures" at "C:/xampp/htdocs/pictures "
+Once you have created the database, you can run a terminal in main.go and use "go run main.go" to run the code and go to the localhost page: http://localhost:3000

 ## MinMax function